Queen Anne's Railroad: History

 The Queen Anne's Railroad company was incorporated by a group of Centreville businessmen in Maryland on February 26, 1894, to provide transportation between Baltimore and Cape May, NJ.
 It received legislative authorization from Delaware to build its line to Lewes, DE in February 1895 despite opposition from the Pennsylvania Railroad (PRR) which had its own Cape May service.
 The goal of the railroad was to create a link from Baltimore to Centreville and the Atlantic Coast.

 Construction began on June 27, 1895.
-It began operating between Queenstown, MD and Denton, MD on July 15, 1896.
+It began operating between Queenstown, MD and Denton, MD, with a crossing of the Delaware and Chesapeake Railroad at Queen Anne, on July 15, 1896.
 It was extended east to Greenwood, DE - where it connected to the Delaware Railroad - on January 1, 1897.
 It was extended further east to Milton, DE by August 29 of that year.
 On March 1, 1898, service was extended to Lewes, DE where it connected to a terminal that allowed passengers to catch a ferry to Cape May.
 At Lewes it also connected to the resort of Rehoboth via a line owned by the Philadelphia, Baltimore and Washington Railroad.